anders-biostat/linked-charts/doc/additionalFiles/tutorials/properties.md

 var value = chart.get_property();
 ```

-Note that calling a setter without any arguements is equivalent to
+Note that calling a setter without any arguments is equivalent to
 calling a corresponding getter.

 Try to play with <tt>width</tt> and <tt>height</tt> properties of a